Node Header

 Left: Pavel Pepperstein, “The Cold Center of the Sun”, 2015.
 Right: Pavel Pepperstein, “Expedition into the Sun”, 2015.

-RB: I’m pleased to see “words” arising in our exchange.
-As, quite obviously, words, as visual signifiers, as literally readable tropes, as conceptual place-holders, perform a crucial role — both formally and conceptually — in a great majority of your two-dimensional works.
-As to the particular handwritten words you use, I have questions.
+RB: I’m pleased to see “words” arising in our exchange, as, quite obviously, words—as visual signifiers, as literally readable tropes, as conceptual place-holders—perform a crucial role, both formally and conceptually, in a great majority of your two-dimensional works.
+As for the particular handwritten words you use, I have questions:

 First, why the predominance of cursive English words and alphabetic characters in your image fields, rather than, say, Russian words borne on the back of your native Cyrillic alphabet?
-Or on the written conveyance of some other ‘continental’ language, given your reportedly nomadic lifestyle?
+Or why not the written conveyance of some other continental language, given your reportedly nomadic lifestyle?

 Lastly, Sigmar Polke was reportedly a regular imbiber of psychoactive substances.
-One could readily speculate that the more pronounced Dionysian passages in his work may have arisen from his ‘tripping’ tendencies.
-Would similar tendencies be present in your habits, your practice, and your works?
+One could readily speculate that the more pronounced Dionysian passages in his work may have arisen from his tripping tendencies.
+Would similar tendencies be present in your habits, your practice, and your work?

 PP: I use both Russian and English words, Russian and English sentences.
 Sometimes I also use other languages, but rarely.
 Sometimes I employ Latin, Hebrew, or Italian.
 But mainly, of course, English and Russian.